 - Communication with your high school coach is imperative.
-Scholar-athletes who have a strong desire to compete at the collegiate level should schedule an appointment with their coach to discuss this decision. - Coaches and scholar-athletes should work with the Principal of Upper School to develop a realistic list of college choices. - The scholar-athlete should create a résumé that reflects his/her overall high school experience and that highlights athletic accomplishments.
-The coach, Athletic Director, and Principal of Upper School should review this resume. - The scholar-athlete should create a letter of interest to be sent, along with the résumé, to the collegiate coaches.
-Coach, Athletic Director, and Principal of Upper School should review this letter prior to mailing. - The scholar-athlete should meet with Athletic Director to discuss the process of registering with the NCAA Clearinghouse. - The NCAA home page is www.ncaa.org.
+Scholar-athletes who have a strong desire to compete at the collegiate level should schedule an appointment with their coach to discuss this decision. - Coaches and scholar-athletes should work with the College Counselor to develop a realistic list of college choices. - The scholar-athlete should create a résumé that reflects his/her overall high school experience and that highlights athletic accomplishments.
+The coach, Director of Athletics, and College Counselor should review this résumé. - The scholar-athlete should create a letter of interest to be sent, along with the résumé, to the collegiate coaches.
+Coach, Director of Athletics, and College Counselor should review this letter prior to mailing. - The scholar-athlete should meet with Director of Athletics to discuss the process of registering with the NCAA Clearinghouse (ncaa.org).